skleinbo/GrowthDynamics.jl/docs/src/lattices.md

     FCCLattice
     HexagonalLattice
     LineLattice
+    NoLattice
 ```

-Each lattice type derives from `AbstractLattice` and implements the following methods
+Each lattice type except `NoLattice` derives from `RealLattice` and implements the following methods

 ## Common Methods